Destify/naive-bayes-spam/README.md

 * Train the classifier
 * Test the classifier for its accuracy
 * Classify a new email with our trained classifer

-## Prepare the data

-Download the publicly available Lingspam dataset (http://www.aueb.gr/users/ion/data/lingspam_public.tar.gz).
-We are going to use the `bare > part1` from the downloaded dataset as the trainig data and `bare > part2` as the test data.
-Create two new directories, rename them - train_data and test_data.
-Now copy all the files from `bare > part1` to train_data and copy some random files from `base > part2` to test_data.

 ```
 import os